-Nutritional yeast contains beta glucans, which are known to have powerful infection-preventing and immune-boosting properties by enhancing natural killer cell (anti-cancer and anti-infection) activity.
+Nutritional yeast contains beta glucans, which are known to have powerful infection-preventing and immunity-supporting properties by enhancing natural killer cell (anti-cancer and anti-infection) activity.

 A 2013 study published in the European Journal of Nutrition found that people who consumed one tablespoon of nutritional yeast per day were able to reduce recurrence of infections from the common cold by 25%.

 Nutritional yeast offers a nutty or cheesy taste.
 You can sprinkle it onto pasta, soups, and salads.
 You can also use it in baking or mixed into homemade sauces.

 Of all the superfoods, if I had to pick one that I love the most, it would be berries.
 There’s something about their sweet juiciness and abundant bursting flavor that adds a special kind of sparkle to the world.

 Their colors are pretty extraordinary, too!
 And it turns out, those colors aren’t just for looks.
 Berries get their dark purple, pink, red, and blue hues from chemicals known as anthocyanins.
-These flavonoids are used to help treat many conditions, including high blood pressure, colds, and urinary tract infections.
+These flavonoids help treat many conditions, including high blood pressure, colds, and urinary tract infections.

 Berries are also high in antioxidants, like vitamin C, which help prevent cell damage and inflammation.
 One of the antioxidants found abundantly in berries is ellagic acid, which is known to prevent tumor growth and protect immunity of the oral mucous membrane.

-In 2013, researchers analyzed 446 compounds for their ability to boost natural human immunity.
+In 2013, researchers analyzed 446 compounds for their ability to support immunity.
 Their conclusion, which they published in Molecular Nutrition and Food Research, was that resveratrol in red grapes and a substance called pterostilbene in blueberries had the most impact.

-A 2018 review of the health effects of berries and their phytochemicals on the digestive and immune systems found that whole berries had potent, immune-boosting properties.
+A 2018 review of the health effects of berries and their phytochemicals on the digestive and immune systems found that whole berries had potent, immune-optimizing properties.

 Add strawberries to a salad, raspberries to oatmeal, or blueberries to a batch of weekend pancakes.
 You can even make elderberry syrup, which you can take by the teaspoon or add to a hot beverage.